guihkx/com.teamshiginima.ShiginimaLauncher/README.md

 6. After it succeeded building, you can then create a [single-file bundle](https://docs.flatpak.org/en/latest/single-file-bundles.html) (where `My_Own_Launcher.flatpak` is the output file):

     ```bash
-    flatpak build-bundle repo/ My_Own_Launcher.flatpak com.teamshiginima.ShiginimaLauncher master
+    flatpak build-bundle repo/ My_Own_Launcher.flatpak com.teamshiginima.ShiginimaLauncher stable
     ```

 ## About fix_jvm_args.patch

 This patch file is not *really* necessary to build and run the launcher.
 However, building without it will require you to manually remove `-XX:+CMSIncrementalMode` from your game's launch options, because that option is *not* compatible with the JRE v11, which is the Java runtime we are using to run the launcher.

-That being said, keep in mind that all binaries in the [Releases page](https://github.com/guihkx/com.teamshiginima.ShiginimaLauncher/releases) are built with that patch enabled.
+That being said, you can also download the unpatched version in the [Releases page](https://github.com/guihkx/com.teamshiginima.ShiginimaLauncher/releases).